 - Information that could be used to harm members of the EPS or the public.

 - Information obtained from other agencies.
-For example, if you are requesting information from Emergency Medical Services you must make your request to the City of Edmonton.
+For example, if you are requesting information from Emergency Medical Services you must make your request to the Government of Alberta.
 Similarly, if you are seeking information from the RCMP, your request must be made directly to RCMP.

 Requests for Correction to Personal Information

 An individual who believes there is an error or omission in a record containing their personal information held by the EPS may request that the EPS correct the information.
-You may make a Request for correction by sending a letter to the EPS FOIPP area.
+You may make a Request for correction by sending a letter to the EPS FOIP Information and Privacy Unit.
 There is no fee to make a request for correction to your personal information.

-Fees may be charged in accordance with Schedule 2 of the FOIPP Regulation.
-All fees must be paid before receiving the response from the FOIPP area.
+Fees may be charged in accordance with Schedule 2 of the FOIP Regulation.
+All fees must be paid before receiving the response from the FOIP Information and Privacy Unit.

 Personal Requests: There is no application fee for making a personal request; however, fees for photocopying may be charged at a rate of $.25 per page if the amount of the estimated fees exceeds $10 (40 pages).
 Other fees relating to the reproduction of records may apply.

 For audio communications (e.g. a call you made to 911 or the EPS non-emergency complaint line), there is a fee of $52.50.
 The audio recordings will be provided on a computer-readable compact disc.

 General Requests: In addition to the initial application fee of $25, other fees may be charged in accordance with Schedule 2 of the FOIP Act if the estimated fees exceed $150.
 In this case, a fee estimate will be provided and an initial deposit of 50% may be required.